nampython/IOC-CONTAINER/README.md

                 .and();
 ```

-Below is the supported annotations in this library
+**Below are the supported annotations in this library:**

-- @Component - @Service - @Configuration  - @Repository
+- `@Component` - `@Service` - `@Configuration`  - `@Repository`
-    - Actually, We can use a configuration class to provide custom annotations that can act like @Bean and @Service.
+    - Actually, We can use a configuration class to provide custom annotations that can act like @Bean and @Component.
-- @Bean
-- …
-- **More info**
+- `@Bean` - Specify the bean-producing method.
+- `@Scope` - Specify the scope of the component. **SINGLETON**, **PROTOTYPE,** or **PROXY**.
+- `@Autowired` - Inject an instance in the constructor or field of a object
+- `@PostConstruct` - Specify a method that will be executed after the component has been created.
+- `@PreDestroy` - Specify a method that will be executed just before the component has been disposed.
+- `@StartUp` - Specify the startup method for the app.
+- `@AliasFor` - Use this annotation to integrate your own annotations with InitApplicationContext.
+AliasFor works with Autowired, NamedInstance, Nullable, PostConstruct, PreDestroy, Qualifier.
+- `@NamedInstance` - Specify the name of the component/ bean.
+- `@Nullable` - required dependency can be null.
+- `@Qualifier` - Specify the name of the dependency that you are requiring.

 ## More info